1bench — Modern MongoDB GUI client

 Index Management

 Create, view, and drop indexes.
-Analyze query performance with explain plans.
+Analyze usage with explain plans and index-hit stats side by side.

 Import Data